Genital itching can occur in both genders and may be a symptom of many issues, one of which can be diabetes.

 In fact, not seeking professional medical advice on time could lead to many further complications stemming from the initial problem.

 One of those complications is infecting others with whatever is bothering us.
-This is done through close contact, such as intercourse.
+This is done through close contacts, such as intercourse.

 And besides, if it happens to be diabetes after all, then ignoring our warning signs could only bring about further complications.